Target case study: How Target’s joy stands strong in changing retail landscapes

 4. Target invested too much and too fast in new locations and new employees.

-Target launched 133 stores and hired 17,000 employees in Canada.
-That’s almost half of Walmart’s footprint in Canada, who had been in Canada for 20 years.
+They launched 133 stores and hired 17,000 employees in Canada.
+That’s almost half of Walmart’s footprint in Canada, which has been in Canada for 20 years.
 Target took on the leases of Zellers stores.
-Then, Target invested a lot of money to fix up these locations.
+Then, they invested a lot of money to fix up these locations.
 Essentially, the over-investment was costly and crippling to the operations.

-Target tried to do way too much too soon.
-With all their money spent on fixing stores and hiring people, Target stores were unable to deliver the same experience they were delivering in the US.
+They tried to do way too much too soon.
+With all their money spent on fixing stores and hiring people, Target stores in the US were unable to deliver the same experience they were delivering in the US.

-As a result, Target’s operations were awfully sloppy.
+As a result, their operations were sloppy.
 The procurement system was so poorly run that empty store shelves were common.
-With half-empty shelves, it’s hard to blame consumers for not really being excited.
+With half-empty shelves, it’s hard to blame consumers for not being excited.

 Target should have staggered their launch by starting with Toronto only.

 Let’s play armchair quarterback with this Target Case Study.
-And, let’s back up and see two strategic choices for Target to launch into Canada:
+And let’s back up and see two strategic choices for Target to launch in Canada:

-1. First, go big with a launch everywhere, fast.
-(Target’s chosen strategy) This strategy allows Target to gain entry and preempt any competitive attacks from Walmart or local retailers.
-This requires a huge investment with 100+ stores, 15,000 employees.
+1. First, go big with a launch everywhere, fast. (chosen strategy) This strategy allows them to gain entry and preempt any competitive attacks from Walmart or local retailers.
+This requires a huge investment with 100+ stores and 15,000 employees.

-2. Second, pick limited locations and do it right. (alternative strategy) They could have focused on Toronto, which has 6 million people, filled with suburban moms that Target loves.
-A moderate investment, but that money could be focused enough to make sure the Target stores were done right.
+2. Second, pick limited locations and do it right. (alternative strategy) They could have focused on Toronto, which has 6 million people and is filled with suburban moms that Target loves.
+It was a moderate investment, but that money could be focused enough to ensure the stores were done right.

-With this alternative strategy, once having a degree of success, Target could have generated enough excitement and proven that Target will be successful in Canada.
-And, then Target could have expanded to key markets as they established themselves and managed to create a loyal following.
+With this alternative strategy, once having a degree of success, they could have generated enough excitement and proven that It would be successful in Canada.
+Then, they could have expanded to key markets as they established themselves and managed to create a loyal following.

 5. Target had no money left to actually drive demand.

-The best thing about Target’s launch into Canada is that it was easy to get a great parking spot.
-Moreover, there were no crowds in the aisles and you didn’t have to line up to pay.
+The best thing about their launch into Canada is that getting a great parking spot was easy.
+Moreover, there were no crowds in the aisles, and you didn’t have to line up to pay.
 Why?
 Because there was no one there.

-With all the money went into the bricks and mortar of creating new stores, Target had very little money left over for marketing to support their launch into Canada.
-There was very little hype, no great advertising, no wonderful launch events, no press coverage, very little on social media.
-Target never created the demand needed to drive revenue.
+With all the money spent on building new brick-and-mortar stores, They had very little left over for marketing to support its launch into Canada.
+There was very little hype, no great advertising, no wonderful launch events, no press coverage, and very little on social media.
+They never created the demand needed to drive revenue.

 6. Target didn't have the same selection as their US stores.

 The most loyal Target shoppers in Canada had experience with Target stores in the US for years.
-There was a base of consumers in Canada who experienced Target stores when cross border shopping or vacationing in Florida, Arizona or California.
+A base of consumers in Canada experienced Target stores when cross-border shopping or vacationing in Florida, Arizona, or California.

-These consumers were ready for Target.
+These consumers were ready to buy.
 Yet, they were the first to be disappointed.
 Their biggest complaint about Target stores in Canada was the lack of product breadth on the shelves.
 They were expecting the identical offering they saw in Target US.
-But, that never happened.
+But that never happened.

 Target is JUST a retailer at the mercy of what the manufacturers offer in Canada.
-There are numerous factors that impact the variety when it comes to Canadian manufacturers–the biggest being the relative size of listing fees that Canadian retailers demand are so big that launching smaller skus just doesn’t make sense in Canada.
-And, the difference in government regulations or approval will also alter what products can be available for sale.
+Numerous factors impact the variety of Canadian manufacturers–the biggest being the relative size of listing fees that Canadian retailers demand are so big that launching smaller skus doesn’t make sense in Canada.
+Also, the difference in government regulations or approval will also alter what products can be available for sale.

 Target now facing an evolving retail landscape

 Retail has seen a significant transformation over the past decade.
 The e-commerce boom, the rise of direct-to-consumer brands, and changes in consumer shopping habits, especially post-COVID, have reshaped the retail landscape.
-Amid these shifts, Target has displayed resilience by leaning into its strengths.
+Amid these shifts, they have displayed resilience by leaning into their strengths.
 Their focus on curbside pick-ups, collaborations with popular brands, and leveraging their strong online presence are testaments to their adaptability.

 The Consumer-Brand Relationship

-One of Target’s most notable strengths has been its relationship with its consumers.
+Its most notable strength is its relationship with its consumers.
 Loyal Target fans, or “Target enthusiasts” as some affectionately call themselves, have come to expect a certain experience from the brand.
 This relationship is built on trust, consistency, and the joy Target promises.
-However, as seen in Canada, when there’s a mismatch between promise and delivery, even the most loyal can feel disillusioned.
-The brand-consumer relationship is delicate, and brands must continuously nurture it, ensuring promises are not just made but consistently delivered upon.
+However, as seen in Canada, even the most loyal can feel disillusioned when there’s a mismatch between promise and delivery.
+The brand-consumer relationship is delicate, and brands must continuously nurture it, ensuring promises are made and consistently delivered.

 Future Endeavors for Target